CRIF Personal Credit Report

 Comments

-This section is reserved for any special comments or remarks for the borrower that may influence their creditworthiness or otherwise financial health.
+This section is reserved for any special comments or remarks for the borrower that may influence their creditworthiness or their financial health.

 Appendix